Computing Multiple Image Reconstructions with a Single Hypernetwork

 Improving the expressivity and efficiency of hypernetworks is still under-explored.
 From Table 1, it can be seen that even the largest hypernetwork we experimented with requires three times less the number of parameters as compared to the combined parameters of all baseline models, with only a slight increase in training time.
 However, there may be more efficient yet expressive parameterizations of hypernetworks (for example, hypernetworks which only generate weights for certain layers of the main network) that can enable further compression.

 The matched scaling of loss functions discussed in section~\ref{sec:matched} is an important open question.
 Since the optimal hyperparameter landscape is in general dependent on the scale of the loss functions and furthermore can affect the training dynamics, an automated and data-driven approach to loss scaling would be preferable.
-Insights may be gleaned from similar work in multi-task learning, where matching the contributions of losses associated with different tasks is important to the end performance~\cite{kendall2018multitask}.
+Insights may be gleaned from similar work in multi-task learning, where matching the contributions of losses associated with different tasks is important to the end performance~\citep{kendall2018multitask}.
 Other ideas associated with matching the scale of the gradients for each loss (instead of the scale of the loss itself) may also be useful. \acks{This work was supported by NIH grants R01LM012719, R01AG053949, the NSF NeuroNex grant 1707312, and the NSF CAREER 1748377 grant (MS).}

 \ethics{We used publicly available data that was anonymized/de-identified and originally collected with appropriate consents and approvals from the institutional IRBs and/or ethical review boards.}